PE and Rec Policies

 - You are encouraged to get a physical exam prior to engaging in vigorous exercise.
 This is particularly important if you have a special condition which may increase your risk of activity related injury.

-- Patrons must be 18 years or older to qualify for access to PE and Rec facilities during the academic year and 16 years or older during extended break periods.
+- Patrons must be 18 years or older to qualify for access to PE and Rec facilities during the academic year.
 Child day passes are available only during the designated family hours and must be accompanied by an adult at all times.
 PE and Rec prohibits minors to be left unattended or unsupervised on any of its facilities.
 It is the responsibility of the parent or guardian to find appropriate and safe supervision for their minor child when they choose to use the Rec facilities during non-family hours.
+Minors are not allowed in any cardio or weight areas.

 - The University Student Conduct Code is enforced at all times.
 Violators will be ejected from the facility.
 Serious incidents or repeated abusers will be subjected to sanctions under the Student Code of Conduct.
 Non-student offenders or repeat abusers will be subjected to sanctions by the associate director.
 Sanctions may include, but are not limited to: suspension from the facility, revoking of membership privileges, student disciplinary sanctions, civil prosecutions, and others.